 If your church has weekly Bible studies or home fellowships, I recommend getting involved.
 They are a great way to grow in your knowledge of the Word of God.
 But, they also provide a way to build other believers up in their faith.
 If possible, attend these meetings as a family, so you can all be growing together.

-Next time, we will talk about reaching out to those who are not yet saved.
+In Part III, we will talk about reaching out to those who are not yet saved.
 After all, disicples reproduce!

 Happy Disciple Making!